What is cruiserweight in boxing and who is the champion?

 Saúl ‘Canelo’ Álvarez has decided to set himself a new challenge in your career and compete in the cruiserweight category, for which he already launched the challenge to the Congolese boxer, Ilunga Makabu, who in 2020 became the champion of said division of the World Boxing Council (WBC) by defeating Michal Cieslak.

-The cruiserweight is one of the categories considered ‘heavy’ in men’s boxing, well the stipulated limits range from 80 to 91 kilograms (175-200 pounds), so Canelo will have to gain almost ten kilos to be able to fight Makabu, because in his last fight against Caleb Plant, the Mexican registered 76.2 kg.
+The cruiserweight is one of the categories considered ‘heavy’ in men’s boxing, well the stipulated limits range from 80 to 91 kilograms (175-200 pounds), so Canelo will have to gain almost ten kilos to be able to give battle to Makabu, because in his last fight against Caleb Plant, the Mexican registered 76.2 kg.

 Current cruiserweight champions